Burscough Priory Academy: Planning and construction

 Several years prior to construction, a report commissioned by the Divisional Executive Education Committee accepted that Burscough had a "good case" for a secondary modern school "in the very early future".
 Skelmersdale also proposed a need for a new secondary modern school too, however existing provision in the area meant that the need in that area was not considered as pressing.
 Burscough's case was also considered a higher priority due to the situation at Skelmersdale having been alleviated upon them taking over Mission School, despite trustees being reassured that the takeover would not hinder hopes of a new school.
 A secondary modern for Burscough, with a proposed three-form entry, was put top of the list in Lancashire's building programme for the year 1954 to 1955.

 Residents of Burscough in 1954 had expressed concern at the lack of educational facilities in the area and the surrounding outlying districts.
 Proposals to build the school had been included in the 1955-1956 building programme but in 1954, were relegated to the "reserve list".
 Despite this, proposals to build a new school in Burscough later passed and it was originally to be named Ormskirk Burscough County Secondary School, until protests by council representatives were successful in having the "Ormskirk" dropped from the title.
 Mr W A Dean, divisional education officer, explained the standard practice in prefixing "Ormskirk" to all schools located in the urban district.
 The eventual decision not to include Ormskirk in the school's name was the original recommendation approved by the Divisional Executive.
 Councillor Truscott expressed that the matter was of "great issue", particularly as the school was something the village had never had before.
-The original school was designed to educate a maximum of 300 students, but numbers rose to 450 before any extensions where added.
+The original school was designed to educate a maximum of 300 students, but numbers rose to 450 before any extensions were added.